Target level of study

 Faculty of Science

 This teaching unit is of paramount importance in the training program.
-It involves putting into practice all the knowledge and skills acquired throughout the curriculum, by carrying out a long-term scientific project.
+It involves putting into practice all the knowledge and skills acquired throughout the course, through the completion of a long-term scientific project.

 ECTS